Picasso004/ScoreDoc/README.md

 ScoreDoc is a web application designed to find the most relevants documents in a set of documents based on some keywords.

 The DRS system has a wide range of potential applications and can be utilized by various sectors and industries.
 Some possible real-time applications of the system include:
-a.
-Human Resources: Candidates' profile matching for specific positions, allowing recruiters to easily identify the most suitable applicants.
+- Human Resources: Candidates' profile matching for specific positions, allowing recruiters to easily identify the most suitable applicants.
-b.
-Education: Examination score marking, enabling educators to quickly assess students' performance and identify areas for improvement.
+- Education: Examination score marking, enabling educators to quickly assess students' performance and identify areas for improvement.
-c.
-Healthcare: Prediction of illnesses based on medical records and patient history, facilitating early detection and intervention.
+- Healthcare: Prediction of illnesses based on medical records and patient history, facilitating early detection and intervention.

 ## Prerequisites